DarshanBanait/DarshanBanait/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Darshan Banait
 ======================================================================================================================================

-Student Developer
+Backend Developer
 -----------------

-Greetings, fellow tech adventurers!
-I'm Darshan, a digital wizard weaving spells of logic and creativity.
-When I'm not busy orchestrating bits and bytes into symphonies, you might find me deep in thought—or possibly just catching some Z's, dreaming up the next big thing.
+I am a seasoned software developer with a focus on backend development and system architecture.
+My primary expertise lies in Django and Django Rest Framework, where I design and implement efficient, scalable backend systems.

 * 🌍  I'm based in Pune
-* 🖥️  See my portfolio at [Portfolio](http://darshanbanait.github.io/Portfolio/)
 * ✉️  You can contact me at [darshanbanait31@gmail.com](mailto:darshanbanait31@gmail.com)
-* 🧠  I'm learning Django
+* 🧠  I'm learning Data Science

 ### Skills